otmarvanbenthem/osii_MRI/Docs/Magnets/MagnetTestStation.md

-# Magnet Assembly
+# Magnet Test Station

-This section outlines the process for testing and mounting the magnets that generate the main static field of the OSI<sup>2</sup> MINI.
+This section outlines the process for testing the magnets that generate the main static field of the OSI<sup>2</sup> MINI.

 > [!NOTE]
 > Please follow the [*Reference Magnet*](ReferenceMagnet.md) documentation before starting the magnet assembly.